Krishanth05/Employee-management-system/README.md

 - **Automatic Date Recording**: The system automatically records the date of attendance, making it easy to categorize working days and create comprehensive attendance reports.

+Installation
+To use this project, you need to install the openpyxl library.
+You can do this via pip with the following command: pip install openpyxl

 Usage
 As the administrator (root user), input essential employee details including his password into the system.